Nathan Wiley: Solo

 In 2002, he released his first solo project, Bottom Dollar.
 Not only was it his first solo effort, but it was a fully professionally produced CD, as opposed to the low-tech cassettes produced by all of his previous projects.
 While the surf influence wasn't evident, his talents as a singer and songwriter were startling, after so many years of being known as primarily a lead guitarist rather than a frontman.
 Some media reviews drew a comparison to Tom Waits, but most fans seem to agree that, while some of the lyrics are similar to Waits' style, a closer comparison in lyric style would be Bob Dylan.

 Bottom Dollar gained much critical acclaim: Wiley won Definitely Not the Operas Big Break Contest in 2002, and then won awards from the East Coast Music Association and SOCAN.
 Tracks from the album received repeated airplay on CBC Radio.
-The video for the lead single "Bottom Dollar Baby" was played in rotation on the Canadian muic station MuchMoreMusic, and remained in their Top 40 for several weeks.
+The video for the lead single "Bottom Dollar Baby" was played in rotation on the Canadian music station MuchMoreMusic, and remained in their Top 40 for several weeks.
 The album was released through the indie-friendly group Sonic, and was eventually picked up for distribution by Warner Bros.
 Records.

 The follow-up album High Low was released in 2004, and won him the Alternative Artist of the Year award from the East Coast Music Association.

 In 2007, Wiley released his third album The City Destroyed Me.